Haplogroup F-M89: F1 (P91)

-This subclade is defined by the SNP P91.
+Haplogroup F1 is defined by the SNP P91.
 It is most common in Sri Lanka.

 F2 (M427)

-F2 Y-chromosomes have been reported among minorities from the borderlands of South China (Yunnan and Guizhou), Thailand, Burma, and Vietnam, namely the Yi and Kucong or Lahu Shi ("Yellow Lahu"), a subgroup of the Lahu.
+Haplogroup F2 Y-chromosomes have been reported among minorities from the borderlands of South China (Yunnan and Guizhou), Thailand, Burma, and Vietnam, namely the Yi and Kucong or Lahu Shi ("Yellow Lahu"), a subgroup of the Lahu.

 F3 (M481)

-The newly defined and rare subclade F3 (M481; previously F5) has been found in India and Nepal, among the Tharu people and in Andhra Pradesh.
+The newly-defined and rare subclade Haplogroup F3 (M481; previously F5) has been found in India and Nepal, among the Tharu people and in Andhra Pradesh.
 F-M481 should not be confused with Haplogroup H2 (L279, L281, L284, L285, L286, M282, P96), which was previously misclassified under F-M89, as "F3".

 Haplogroup GHIJK

 Basal GHIJK has never been found, either in living males or ancient remains.

-Subclades – including some major haplogroups – are widespread in modern populations of the Central Asia, Caucasus, Middle East, South Asia, Europe, South East Asia, Pacific Islands and Native Americans.
+Subclades – including some major haplogroups – are widespread in modern populations of the Central Asia, South Asia, Middle East, Caucasus, Europe, South East Asia, Pacific Islands and Native Americans.